How many screenplays will it take?

 It wasn’t until my fifth spec that moved me farther along on the field— it nearly won the Nicholl Fellowship at the Academy and placed in the top 1% (a top 20 script) out of thousands.
 That was good enough to get producers and agents to read my script.
 Eventually, it found a producer and a new production company that wanted to make my movie.
 That was six years out of film school when I received my first option on that script.
 The options continued, renewed with payments every six months until 18 months later the production company executed the option and they purchased my script.
 It took a year after that to actually go into production.
 A long, long process.
 You never know the journey of every script that you write.

-Also ask yourself the honest and hard question: WHY am I writing the story of my latest spec?
+Also ask yourself the honest and hard question: WHY do I want to be a screenwriter and why am I writing the story of my latest spec?
 Is it to chase marketplace trends?
 Forget it.
 The films this summer were written over a year ago and might have been in development for years before.
 Next summer’s films are moving into production now, so you can never follow “trends.”
 That’s not to say don’t pay attention to what is being produced and if you decided to write the little story of your grandmother’s first date with your grandfather, don’t be surprised if it’s a hard sell and might take years to find a producer interested—if ever.
 My belief is that you should never just write a spec without first knowing how it will benefit your overall career goals.

 A spec for spec’s sake is a waste of time.
 You should have a goal with the script you are writing.
 Think of how it fits into the bigger picture of the career you are trying to establish.
 Do you want to be a horror screenwriter?
 Why are you writing an action film, a Western, and a comedy?
 Focus on the genre that drives your passion to write and become a master of that genre.